Jack the Ripper: Later Whitechapel murders

 "The Pinchin Street torso" was a decomposing headless and legless torso of an unidentified woman aged between 30 and 40 discovered beneath a railway arch in Pinchin Street, Whitechapel, on 10 September 1889.
 Bruising about the victim's back, hip, and arm indicated the decedent had been extensively beaten shortly before her death.
 The victim's abdomen was also extensively mutilated, although her genitals had not been wounded.
 She appeared to have been killed approximately one day prior to the discovery of her torso.
 The dismembered sections of the body are believed to have been transported to the railway arch, hidden under an old chemise.

 Frances Coles was found with her throat cut under a railway arch in Whitechapel on 13 February 1891.

 At 2:15 am on 13 February 1891, PC Ernest Thompson discovered a 31-year-old prostitute named Frances Coles lying beneath a railway arch at Swallow Gardens, Whitechapel.
 Her throat had been deeply cut but her body was not mutilated, leading some to believe Thompson had disturbed her assailant.
 Coles was still alive, although she died before medical help could arrive.
 A 53-year-old stoker, James Thomas Sadler, had earlier been seen drinking with Coles, and the two are known to have argued approximately three hours before her death.
-Sadler was arrested by the police and charged with her murder.
+Sadler – a known client of Coles – was arrested by the police and charged with her murder.
 He was briefly thought to be the Ripper, but was later discharged from court for lack of evidence on 3 March 1891.